 On joining, relevant records and a pension account will be set up and you will receive an official notification of your membership.
+If you have more than one employment in the Scheme, a pension account will be set up for each one.
 You should check your payslip to make sure that pension contributions are being deducted.